mahseema/awesome-ai-tools/README.md

 - [Taplio](https://taplio.com/?ref=mahseema-awesome-ai-tools) - The all-in-one, AI-powered LinkedIn tool.
 - [PromptPal](https://promptpal.net) - Search for prompts and bots, then use them with your favourite AI.
 All in one place.
 - [FairyTailAI](https://fairytailai.com/) - Personalized bedtime story generator
+- [Myriad](https://www.namepepper.com/free-tools/ai-content-prompt-tool) - Scale your content creation and get the best writing from ChatGPT, Copilot, and other AIs.
+Build and fine-tune prompts for any kind of content, from long-form to ads and email.

 ## Learning resources